-with her six- and eight-year-olds.
-Though they are using the phonograms and rules successfully in isolation, her children are struggling to apply what they are learning while writing.
+One day we received an email from Heather, a homeschool mom using Logic of English Essentials (1st edition) with her six- and eight-year-olds.
+Though they were using the phonograms and rules successfully in isolation, her children were struggling to apply what they are learning while writing.

 Things tend to fall apart when they come to the Dictation section of the lesson (in Part 3, or days 3 and 4 in the 2nd edition), in which the teacher dictates phrases and sentences for the students to write.
 She explains:

 ...Our phonics and reading levels have drastically increased.
 I am thrilled.
 However, I need some help and information regarding the Dictation part of this curriculum.
 My children, both different ages and academic levels, are struggling every time when we get to the dictation section of the lessons.

 It's as though they are comprehending and wonderfully memorizing the phonograms as well as the grammar and spelling rules on the cards and even while I break a word down according to syllables.
 However, when they are asked to write this information down, they are not successful.
 Can you give me any advice?

 First: I am assuming you are following the steps on pages Intro 42-Intro 46 of Essentials for the process of spelling dictation or spelling analysis - guiding them in breaking the word down into syllables, having them segment it, having them write it themselves from the sounds (without seeing it), and cuing them on which phonogram to choose when there is more than one choice, then analyzing and marking the spelling together.
 [For those using the newer version, in Essentials 2nd Edition the guide to teaching spelling analysis is found on pages 20-38.]